titouan-pellerin/msdf-bmfont-xml/README.md

     - `msdf` Multi-channel signed distance field
     - `sdf` Monochrome signed distance field
     - `psdf` monochrome signed pseudo-distance field
+    - `mtsdf` MSDF with SDF on alpha channel
 - `distanceRange` (Number)
   - the width of the range around the shape between the minimum and maximum representable signed distance in pixels, defaults to `3`
 - `roundDecimal` (Number)